-Archeology was once thought to be the key to finding Conquest Trails, but that science has failed to do so in the eighty years since ethnologists and historians surrendered that study to them.
-Little evidence of conquest has been found, leading some to very suspicious conclusions.
+Archeology was once thought to be the key to locating DeSoto's trail, but that science has failed to do so in the many years since ethnologists and historians surrendered that study to them.
+Little evidence of conquest has been found.
+That which has been has led to suspicious conclusions.

-On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was deduced in 1857.
-We now realize that early trail seekers misunderstood ancient native migration, 16th century moon phases, tides and coastal mariners' tactics, America's geographic reality and "paced" navigation techniques.
+On the other hand, knowledge in other sciences has flourished in the years since the DeSoto trail theory we learned was first deduced in 1857.
+We now realize that early trail seekers had little knowledge of post-DeSoto tribal migration, geographic reality, 16th century compass declination, moon phases, tides and mariners' terminology.

-Moon phases and "coasts" were critical to Conquistadors (Moon Phase Tabulations).
-The King's Agent with DeSoto described his trail through Florida in relation to the coast B. To him and other seamen the word "coast" meant navigable water nearest to land; a functional sea lane.
+The King's Agent with DeSoto described his trail through Florida in relation to the coast.
+To him and other seamen the word "coast" meant navigable water nearest to land; a functional sea lane.
 Historians have used the shoreline of our shallow Gulf of Mexico in placing DeSoto's trail.
-That shoreline lies about ten miles inland of Florida's "coast," so their DeSoto trails have been placed about that distance inland of DeSoto's.
+That shoreline lies ten to thirty miles inland of Florida's "coast:" they placed DeSoto's trail about that distance inland of his real one.

-Distance-measurement was important in Conquest.
+Distance-measurement was important during Conquest.
 To most of us, distance traveled is the mileage we read on an odometer.
-To sixteenth century colonizers, however, it meant the actual distance between marks, along straight lines, measured in leagues by pacers and plotted by cartographers for eventual land title.
-There are 2.6 statute miles (4.2 kilometers) per Spanish judicial league, (see Columbus's League by Keith A. Pickering; or Blake 1988; Brain 1985:xvi; Chardon 1980:295; Hodge 1907:22 footnote 2; Swanton 1939:104).
-5,000 paces, as used by DeSoto in Cuba.
+To sixteenth century colonizers, however, it meant the actual distance between marks, along straight lines, measured in leagues by pacers (image at right) and plotted by cartographers for eventual land title.
+There are 2.6 statute miles (4.2 kilometers) per Spanish judicial league: 5,000 paces, as used by DeSoto in Cuba. (see Columbus's League by Keith A. Pickering; or Blake 1988; Brain 1985:xvi; Chardon 1980:295; Hodge 1907:22 footnote 2; Swanton 1939:104).

 Most of America's land is titled in reference to a grid similar to the one DeSoto planned; with statute miles our units of "legal" measure.
 That land titling concept was inherited from the Romans (King 1990:99).
 DeSoto's people knew that he could only claim lands inland of two hundred leagues of coast for his colony, and that they could claim homesteads only within the boundaries of that colony.
-They kept track of desirable locations so they could return to them.
+Some of them kept track of desirable locations in their Chronicles.
 Modern topographic maps of North America and Google Earth allow us to follow their directions with astonishing precision.

 DeSoto's army had over two-hundred horses,B